crptmem/boostydownloader/README.txt

 Usage
 =====
   $ boostydownload --blog BLOG_NAME
-By default content is downloaded to `current_directory/img` like `/home/corruptmemory/img`.
+By default content is downloaded to `$PWD/img`.
 You can change path by `--path` argument.

 Obtaining access token
 ======================
 Go to https://boosty.to, open developer tools in your browser,